sarahharkins7/git_tutorial/README.md

 # Git Tutorial in Math 682
-practing making repositories, committing, and pushing to GitHub
+practing making repositories, committing, and pushing to GitHub in the same place

 - list
 - of